Wally869/Buttons-Group-Unity/README.md

 It is a group of buttons (duh) with a parent ButtonsGroupController.
 On clicking a button, the button notifies its parent of the event.
 The ButtonsGroupController records the new state for the button, and changes the state of other buttons.

 The main use for this prefab is to create "Radio Buttons", meaning only one button can be active at a time.
-The gifs show it working (low quality gifs, will be updated)
+The gifs show it working (low quality gifs, will be updated).

+It also enables the developper to have access to different buttons state from a single class instead of checking it from multiple buttons, but the main intent was reusability for UI creation.

 ![Exclusive Selection](img/buttons-group_exclusive.gif)
 Buttons group in action, with exclusive selection turned on.